AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/workspace-folders/add-projects.md

 >[!NOTE]
 >
->This feature is currently in limited release.
+>This feature is currently in Beta.
 Some screens may change.

 ## From the table view